relentless95/cross_road_game/readme.md

 ## MVP

 - The cars must be able to move vertically in random up and down directions across the canvas and appear on the opposite side of the canvas.
-- The character (blue) must be able to move to the right horizontally and appear on the other side of the left side of the canvas.
+- The character (blue) must be able to move to the right horizontally and appear on the left side of the canvas.
-- Collision between the character and the obstacles end the game and the player ican restart the game.
+- Collision between the character and the obstacles ends the game and the player can restart the game.
 - When the player wins the congratulations screen should appear and the player can restart the game.